Baltistan: Demographics

-The region has a population of about 303,214 as of 2017.
+The Baltistan Division has a population of about 582,619 as of 2023.
 It is a blend of ethnic groups, predominantly Baltis, and Tibetans.
-A few Kashmiris settled in Skardu, practicing agriculture and woodcraft.
+A few Kashmiris are settled in Skardu, practicing agriculture and woodcraft.

 Religion

 Before the arrival of Islam, Tibetan Buddhism and Bön (to a lesser extent) were the main religions in Baltistan.
 Buddhism can be traced back to before the formation of the Tibetan Empire in the region during the seventh century.
 The region has a number of surviving Buddhist archaeological sites.
 These include the Manthal Buddha Rock, a rock relief of the Buddha at the edge of the village (near Skardu) and the Sacred Rock of Hunza.
 Nearby are former sites of Buddhist shelters.

-Islam was brought to Baltistan by Sufi missionaries during the 16th and 17th centuries, and most of the population converted to Noorbakshia Islam.
+Islam was brought to Baltistan by Sufi missionaries during the 16th and 17th centuries, and most of the population converted to Noorbakhshia Islam.
 The scholars were followers of the Kubrawiya Sufi order.
 Most Noorbakhshi Muslims live in Ghanche.